chrisipa/cloud-portal/modules/cloud-portal-server/README.md

 ## Usage

-* Create a underprivileged user on the host system:
+* Create an underprivileged user on the host system:

   ```bash
   sudo groupadd -g 1001 chrisipa